Emmanuel-chukwudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will replace all characters A and c from input to Z and e respectively
+This creates a script that removes all letters c and C from input